 It provides 20 S-atk, 10 R-atk, 10 T-atk, 20 HP and 1 PP.

 The difference between Zeinesis and Qliphad weapons is entirely cosmetic.
 You will need 120 Qliphad Fuses and the corresponding Zeinesis weapon in order to obtain a Qliphad weapon.
-Like the Ray series update, the weapon retains its grind, element, potential and affixes.
+Like the Ray series update, the weapon retains its grind, element, potential level and affixes.

 The names here are not translations of the actual affix names, just placeholders.